Grangetown, North Yorkshire

-A ward covering the area had a population of 5,088 at the 2011 census.
 It is part of Greater Eston, which includes the area and the other centres of Eston, Normanby, South Bank, Teesville and part of Ormesby.

 History

-The development of Grangetown was the discovery of ironstone in the Eston Hills in 1840, and the further development of the iron and steel industry along the riverbanks by Messrs.
+Grangetown's development was a result of the discovery of ironstone in the nearby Eston Hills, in 1840.
+Workers came from other parts of England, as well as Ireland, and Eastern Europe to work in the iron and steel industry along the riverbanks by Messrs.
 Bolckow and Vaughan from 1881.
 The name of the village was taken from a farm nearby called Eston Grange, formerly a working farm for the monks of Guisborough Priory.